-# SPR 2.1a - Rest nodes and recreation facilities - Bench seating
+# SPR 2.1a - Rest nodes and recreational facilities - Bench seating

 # Applies to